-Canning season is really not that far off (because we have such short summers).
+Canning season is here..
 For me it isn’t just gardening- if I find good produce on a good deal (with or without the help of coupons) I buy it and freeze, dehydrate or can it!
 Carrots, Potatoes, Apples, Raspberries, Blueberries and Blackberries are just to name a few of the things I keep my eye out for.
 I happen to come across a good potato deal and bought about 10 lbs.
 I separated in half and below have listed what and how I processed them.

 Clean your desired amount of potatoes and cut into similar sizes.
 Place onto baking rack and bake potatoes at 350 degrees for about 25 minutes.
 Let them cool.
 Wrap in tin foil and place in air tight container.
 When you are ready to use- just let them thaw and cook accordingly.